google/flutter-stager/README.md

 }
 ```

-See the example project for more scenes.

 ### Running a StagerApp

-To generate the `StagerApp`, run:
+Once you have created a Scene subclass, generate your `StagerApp`:

 ```bash
 flutter pub run build_runner build --delete-conflicting-outputs
 ```

-This will generate a `my_scenes.stager_app.g.dart` file, which contains a `main` function that creates your Scenes and launches a StagerApp.
-For the above Scene, it would look something like:
+This will generate a `my_scenes.stager_app.g.dart` file (if you named the file containing your Scenes `my_scenes.dart`), which contains a `main` function that creates your Scenes and launches a StagerApp.
+For the `EmptyListScene` we defined above, it would look something like:

-<?code-excerpt "pages/posts_list/posts_list_page_scenes.stager_app.g.dart"?>
 ```dart
 // GENERATED CODE - DO NOT MODIFY BY HAND